Arno Schmidt (chef): Biography

-From there on he worked as an independent consultant with the Kitchen Design Company Henry Grossbard and worked on numerous projects including the Jewish Museum and the Guggenheim in NYC and the yet to be built Guggenheim in Abu Dabi.
+From there on he worked as an independent consultant with the Kitchen Design Company Henry Grossbard and worked on numerous projects including the Jewish Museum and the Guggenheim in NYC and the yet to be built Guggenheim in Abu Dhabi.

 His long industry involvement led to numerous awards including Silver Plate 1984.
 Judge at the Culinary Salon organized by the Societé Culinaire Philanthropique and Team Manager for the Chaine des Rôtisseurs Culinary Team to the Culinary Olympics 1988.
 He was President of the local Chapter of the American Culinary Federation ICA/ACF.